shesitherreddy/Mathematics-Project-2/README.md

 ## Bifurcation Analysis

-I conducted bifurcation analysis by chnaging the parameter p which is the production rate of infectious virions by productively infected cells by varying this value for the given CI I observed multiple steady states and the conducted the bifurcation analysis for the same parameter by chnaging now another parameter epsilon which is drug efficacy and got to know that the whole system reacted differently for different epsilon values this is because epsilon is a direct function of D which is drug concenteration and this made more sense when I performed local parametric sensitivity which can be seen under sentivity analysis.Below you can see the analysis depicted for two different drug concenterations.
+I performed a bifurcation study by changing the parameter p, which is the generation rate of infectious virions by productively infected cells, for the specified CI.
+I observed multiple steady states and then performed a bifurcation analysis for the same parameter by changing another parameter epsilon, which is drug efficacy, and discovered that the whole system reacted differently for different epsilon values.
+This is because epsilon is a direct function of D, which is drug concentration, and this made more sense when I performed local parametric sensitivity, as shown in sentivity analysis.The following graph depicts the analysis for two distinct medication concentrations.

 <p align="center">
   <img src="https://github.com/shesitherreddy/Mathematics-Project-2/blob/main/bifurication_1.png"  width="350"><br>